adobeio/adobeio-documentation/sign/api_usage/api_change_log.md

 - The response is paginated.
 - The response also lists all the user-created drafts.
-- There is a query parameter to view/unview all the hidden agreements.
+- Filter to show/hide hidden agreements.
-- The response structure is equivalent to v5.
+- Data returned is same as v5.
-- Filters are not available.

 [GET /agreements/{agreementId}](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAgreementInfo)

 - The model is consistent with the corresponding POST and PUT APIs.
 - Participants and events information are retrieved through separate granular APIs.
-- &ldquo;Is agreement modifiable&rdquo; information (the Modify-in-Flight feature) is dropped, as modify-in-flight is not supported through version 6 APIs.
+- Detailed participants and events information are available through separate endpoints.

 [GET /agreements/{agreementId}/auditTrail](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAuditTrail)
 Includes audit reports for draft creation.